Career & Military Resources

 Joining the Military

 If you are considering joining the military, please speak with your counselor and your family as you consider your options.
-In order to join, you will need to:
+To join, you will need to:

 - Speak with a recruiter